2007 Indy Japan 300: Practice

 Two days before the race, on April 19, a pair of two-hour practice sessions were held at the Twin Ring Motegi.
 The racers were split into two groups, which were each allowed to run laps for one hour per session.
 The first practice session began at 10:30 a.m.
 Japan Standard Time (JST); five minutes later a yellow caution flag came out due to a crash by Vítor Meira, who was forced into a backup car when he returned later in the day.
 A second caution flag was shown at noon local time to allow for an inspection of the track; 30 minutes later the session came to an end.
 From 1:30 to 3:30 p.m JST, the second practice session of the day took place.
 Danica Patrick posted the fastest lap of the day, going around the circuit in 26.9585 seconds in an average speed of 202.979 mph.
 Japanese driver Kosuke Matsuura, who called the Indy Japan 300 his "most important" race of the season, had the second-fastest lap time of the day, followed by Castroneves, Kanaan, and Wheldon.

 Before qualifying took place on April 20, there was a third round of practice from 10:30 a.m. to 12:05 p.m JST; the drivers were each allowed 45 minutes of track time.
 Two caution flags came out; the first came half an hour into the session when Jeff Simmons spun out coming off the track's fourth turn.
 The other caution was a track inspection, which came 18 minutes into the second group's allotted time.
 Kanaan had the best lap of the session; his average speed of 204.465 mph topped Patrick's leading mark from the previous day.

 Qualifying

 An hour and 25 minutes after the last practice session ended, the 18 drivers determined the starting grid through qualifying.
 Each driver ran two laps, with the starting order determined by the competitors' fastest times.
-Castroneves, the winner of the 2006 Indy Japan 300, gained pole position with a lap time of 26.6416 seconds; it was the second consecutive year he qualified first.
+Castroneves, the winner of the 2006 Indy Japan 300, gained the 18th pole position of his American open-wheel car racing career with a lap time of 26.6416 seconds; it was the second consecutive year he qualified first.
 Two-time race winner Wheldon earned the other front-row starting position; his lap was .0328 seconds slower than Castroneves'.
-Kanaan and Patrick qualified third and fourth, respectively; they were followed by Hornish Jr. and Dixon, who would start in the third row.
+Kanaan and Patrick qualified third and fourth, respectively; they were followed by Hornish Jr., who suffered a tire vibration, and Dixon, who would start in the third row.
 Dario Franchitti and Tomas Scheckter qualified in the fourth row, while Matsuura and Marco Andretti rounded out the top 10.
 The difference between the first and tenth-best lap times was less than three-tenths of a second.